-Dr. Bethany Valachi-

 3. Self-treat your trigger points.
 Dental professionals are prone to 7 key trigger points that cause pain.
 One of these is the upper trapezius muscle, which is the most active muscle when delivery dental care.
 Trigger points commonly develop in this muscle that can refer a headache behind the eye and neck pain.
-You can self-treat these painful trigger points yourself with Dr. Valachi’s self-treatment protocol.
+You can self-treat these painful trigger points yourself with Dr. Valachi’s self-treatment protocol in her online course.

 This is just the tip of the iceberg!
 Other important strategies to eliminate neck pain include: